fmetcalf/data-analytics-template/README.md

 # Instruction to run the application

-- Frist read all README
+- Frist read all README files
 - Insert all necessary information for the current project you are working on
 - If you make changes enter them into change long
 - Make sure to save and commit every so often